 Hire the right people to handle these inquiries and support them with the right customer engagement platform.
 In case a customer is facing an issue that one member of the team isn’t prepared to deal with, the routing engine can transfer the conversation to the appropriate agent without any hassle.

-Remember that hiring the right person involves a lot of trust.
-If you believe an employee can represent your company and provide a customer-centric service, you have to trust them to speak on behalf of your brand and give them the freedom to build meaningful relationships with your customers.
+Remember that hiring the right person involves a lot of faith.
+Suppose you believe an employee can represent your company and provide customer-centric service.
+In that case, you have to trust them to speak on behalf of your brand and give them the freedom to build meaningful relationships with your customers.

-When things went wrong in the past, the most your customer will do is complain about your brand to their close friends and families.
-Nowadays, with how quickly information spreads with technology, it's very easy for a customer to screenshot the error and to broadcast it on social media.
-The worst thing you can do is ignore the complaint, because external replies will start pouring in and then it transforms from a customer-brand problem, to a community-brand problem.
+When things went wrong in the past, the most your customer would do is complain about your brand to their close friends and families.
+Nowadays, with how quickly information spreads with technology, it is easy for a customer to screenshot the error and broadcast it on social media.
+The worst thing you can do is ignore that complaint till external replies will start pouring in, and it escalates from a customer-brand problem to a community-brand problem.